jenkinsci/appscan-plugin/README.md

             -   **Scan Method**
                 -   **Generate IRX**: Generate an IRX archive locally from the specified files and folders.
                     -   **Additional Options**: If selected, the following options are available:
-                        -   Open Source Only: ** Available for AppScan on Cloud only**.
+                        -   Open Source Only: **Available for AppScan on Cloud only**.
 Analyze open source and third-party packages used by your code.
-Aa specific ASoC Software Composition Analysis (SCA) subscription is required.
+As specific ASoC Software Composition Analysis (SCA) subscription is required.
                         -   Source Code Only: Analyze source code only.
                         -   Select Scan Speed: Optimize scan speed and results according to development stage.
 Choose faster scans early in the development lifecycle to identify basic security issues; choose thorough scans later in the cycle to ensure complete coverage for your application.
                             -   Normal: Performs a complete analysis of the code, identifying vulnerabilities in detail and differentiating issues that could be reported as false positives.
 This scan takes the longest to complete.